Anti-Bribery and Corruption Policy

 This policy supports NPA’s mission – to create advanced, high quality banknotes and passports for Australia and international customers.
 We pride ourselves on products that are unique, secure, and enduring, and services that are customer focused.

-NPA meets customers’ expectations by delivering quality products and services while promoting a workplace that reduces the environmental impacts of NPA’s activities, and seeks to protect the health, safety and welfare of our people, contractors and visitors to NPA, striving to provide a zero harm environment.
+NPA meets customers’ expectations by delivering quality products and services while promoting a workplace that reduces the environmental impacts of NPA’s activities, and seeks to protect the health, safety and welfare of our Personnel and visitors to NPA, striving to provide a zero harm environment.

 NPA is committed to maintain and integrate its quality, environmental and work health and safety management systems (based on ISO 9001:2015, ISO 14001:2015 and OHSAS 18001:2007 / AS 4801:2001) in order to assist NPA to: